-California has not learned that lesson, largely due to the political power of soda, beer and other beverage makers, distributors and retailers in Sacramento, that want no added burdens.
+California has not learned that lesson, largely due to the political power of soda, beer and other beverage makers, distributors and retailers in Sacramento that want no added burdens.
 Many retailers that are statutorily obligated to redeem containers in-store refuse to do so.
 Their resistance is aided and abetted by waste haulers that rake in exorbitant government subsidies for increasingly contaminated loads.
 No other state uses funds from its bottle deposit program to make millions of dollars in "supplemental payments" to operators of curbside and drop-off recycling programs just for being there.
-No other state pays them for associated recycling costs plus allows them to collect consumer deposit money on top.
+It is the only state that pays them for associated recycling costs plus allows them to collect consumer deposit money on top.

-In 2017, haulers operating recycling programs wound up getting paid \$170 million by the state for container recycling.
-But they recycled only 12% of the containers in the program, according to analysis of CalRecycle data by the nonprofit Container Recycling Institute (CRI).4 Redemption centers, however, were paid only \$155 million for handling 88% of the containers.5 Waste haulers got paid ten percent more than redemption centers did overall for recycling a fraction of the empties.
+In 2017, haulers operating recycling programs wound up getting paid \$170 million by the state for container recycling plus earned another \$13 million for scrap.
+But they recycled only 12% of the containers in the program, according to analysis of CalRecycle data by the nonprofit Container Recycling Institute (CRI).6 Redemption centers, however, were paid only \$155 million for handling 88% of the containers.7 Waste haulers got paid ten percent more than redemption centers did overall for recycling a fraction of the empties.

-Increased consolidation in the waste hauling business has put four garbage haulers in charge of 50% of the national market for waste hauling, and 75% of the permitted landfill capacity in major metropolitan areas, according to the Institute for Local Self-Reliance.
-They also now own half of the Material Recovery Facilities (MRFs) in the U.S. that extract and sell recyclable materials.
+Increased consolidation in the waste hauling business has put four garbage haulers in charge of at least 50% of the national market for waste hauling, and 75% of the permitted landfill capacity in major metropolitan areas, according to the Institute for Local Self-Reliance.8 They also now own 60% of the Material Recovery Facilities in the U.S. that extract and sell recyclable materials.9

 Letting these companies control recycling is a conflict of interest.
-"The key takeaway is that a critical activity such as recycling in U.S. cities should not be entrusted to consolidated companies whose main business is landfilling and incinerating garbage," according to the Institute For Local Self-Reliance.6 "This is an obvious conflict of interest that has been the focus of attention in the grassroots recycling movement for quite a while."
+"The key takeaway is that a critical activity such as recycling in U.S. cities should not be entrusted to consolidated companies whose main business is landfilling and incinerating garbage," according to the Institute For Local Self-Reliance.10 "This is an obvious conflict of interest that has been the focus of attention in the grassroots recycling movement for quite a while."

 As The New York Times writes, "Some municipal leaders are growing wary of companies that control virtually every aspect of the waste and recycling system while constantly raising prices.
 'Are these rates truly high, or is it about benefiting their corporate interest?' asked Mike Ryan, the mayor of Sunrise, Fla.
-'We can't afford to have inspectors constantly looking over their shoulders."7
+'We can't afford to have inspectors constantly looking over their shoulders."11